-- ► Before starting electrical work; - Ensure that the electricity supply is safely Isolated and secured to prevent inadvertent reconnection. - Information on safe isolation can be found in the Health and Safety Executive guidance HSG85. - Using test equipment approved to GS38 to confirm that the electricity supply is disconnected. - ► Refer to the manufacturer's information when installing non Worcester components and systems to the Worcester appliance.
+- Ensure that the electricity supply is safely Isolated and secured to prevent inadvertent re-connection.
+Information on safe isolation can be found in the Health and - Safety Executive guidance HSG85.
+Using test equipment approved to GS38 to confirm that the - Before touching live parts: Wait at least five minutes to discharge the capacitors.

+Refer to the manufacturer's information when installing non Worcester components and systems to the Worcester appliance.